• OVERVIEW

 Pro Bono Experiences

 Our Pro Bono Experience course series provides students with the opportunity to work collaboratively with peers and faculty to provide pro bono services to underserved members of the local community.
 These courses are scheduled in each year of the curriculum.
 They provide students with supervised practice in applying and refining what they have learned in their academic courses before they go out on their full-time clinical experiences.
-View more about Pro Bono Experiences in the DPT program
+Explore our Pro Bono Experiences in the SMU DPT program

 Advanced Technology